hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some crotchet splitters who cannot (I've heard)
 >
-> An octave count, or reck up a third;
+> An octave count, or wreck up a third;
 >
 > Hearing "The Lancers" produced pelf and fame,
 >